Mindfully Wild is Lee Bennett, an experienced, registered Mindfulness Based Cognitive Therapist.

 This has come about from my 16 years experience of working with individuals, patients, clients and businesses, noticing and listening to what works and what doesn't.

-I am a registered Mindfulness teacher and offer various courses, groups, one to one support and education underpinned by evidence based treatment such as Mindfulness and Cognitive Behavioural Therapy
+I am a registered Mindfulness teacher and offer various talks, courses, groups, one to one support and education underpinned by evidence based treatment such as Mindfulness and Cognitive Behavioural Therapy

 University Advanced Diploma in Cognitive Behaviour Therapy